volodymyrhudyma/blog/content/blog/2020-11-01-map-and-weakmap-in-javascript.md

 #### Remove an item

-An item can be removed from the Map by using a `delete` function.
+An item can be removed from the Map by using a `delete(key)` function.

 *Returns true if an element was removed, false if it does not exist:*